OTHER ISLAND OPERATORS

 Portree and Armadale - Kyleakin

-years, since bus deregulation in the
+Since bus deregulation in

-mid-1980's, routes have changed hands from time to time.
+mid-1980s, routes have changed hands from time to time.
 The

 opening of